 - Take a rest and time off work

-- Contact your doctor if any emergencies arise
+- Contact your doctor for any emergencies

 - Engage in physical and strenuous activities that may stimulate sweating as this may irritate your eyes